cmartell5/vacation-api-project/README.md

 Save a CSV of all retrieved data and a PNG image for each scatter plot.

 # Part 2: VacationPy
-Now, use your weather data skills to plan future vacations.
-Use Jupyter gmaps and the Google Places API for this part of the assignment.
+Now, I will use my weather data skills to plan future vacations.
+I will use Jupyter gmaps and the Google Places API for this part of the project.

-To complete this part of the assignment, complete the following steps:

 1. Create a heat map that displays the humidity for every city from Part 1

-2. Narrow down the DataFrame to find your ideal weather condition.
+2. Narrow down the DataFrame to find my ideal weather condition.
 For example:
          A max temperature lower than 80 degrees but higher than 70

          Wind speed less than 10 mph

          Zero cloudiness

 3. Drop any rows that don't satisfy all three conditions.
-You want to be sure that the weather is ideal.
+I want to be sure that the weather is ideal.

-4. For each city, use the Google Places API to find the first hotel located within 5,000 meters of your coordinates.
+4. For each city, use the Google Places API to find the first hotel located within 5,000 meters of my coordinates.

 5. Plot the hotels on top of the humidity heatmap, with each pin containing the Hotel Name, City, and Country.